 What the 2026 Approval Changed in Clinic

-A few practical things have surfaced in the first weeks of prescribing this.
+A few practical things have come up in the first weeks of prescribing Foundayo.
 Patients are tolerating the titration schedule about as well as the trial data suggested they would.
-The nausea curve in the first month tracks what ATTAIN-1 showed, mild to moderate in most cases, front-loaded, fading by week six or so for most patients.
-Dose escalation is happening on the expected schedule.
-None of the early warning signals that sometimes show up post-marketing have surfaced yet, though six weeks is too short to draw any conclusion on that.
-Long-term safety and durability data will come from patient registries over the next few years.
+The nausea curve in the first month is tracking what ATTAIN-1 showed, mild to moderate in most cases, front loaded, fading by week six or so for most patients.
+Dose escalation is moving on the expected timeline.
+No early warning signals of the kind that sometimes emerge post marketing, though six weeks is far too short to draw any real conclusion there.
+Long term safety and durability data will come from registries over the next few years.

 The insurance story is messier.
-Most commercial plans have added Foundayo to formulary with prior authorization.
-Medicare still will not cover any obesity indication, a policy problem that a new approval does not solve, and that forces many older patients to either pay cash or stay on whatever their plan does cover for related conditions.
-Manufacturer savings programs have helped, and the cash price through direct-to-patient programs is inside the range most patients on injectable GLP-1s are already paying out of pocket.
+Most commercial plans have added Foundayo to formulary with prior authorization attached.
+Medicare still won't cover any obesity indication, a policy problem that a new drug approval doesn't fix, and that leaves many older patients either paying cash or staying on whatever their plan does cover for related conditions.
+Manufacturer savings programs have helped close some of that gap, and the cash price through direct to patient programs falls within the range most patients on injectable GLP-1s are already paying out of pocket.

 The Drugs I Am Watching Most Closely

-Among the pipeline candidates, three are the ones I check for updates on most weeks.
-Retatrutide is the big one.
-Phase 3 data has been landing in waves through 2025 and 2026, and the average weight loss numbers around 24 percent are higher than anything currently approved.
-If the SURMOUNT-equivalent trials for retatrutide read out cleanly, the FDA decision could come in 2027, and that would move the efficacy ceiling of the whole category up by several points.
-The mechanism, a triple agonist hitting GLP-1, GIP, and glucagon receptors, is different enough from what is already approved that it may open up response even in patients who did not do well on existing GLP-1s.
+Among everything in the pipeline, there are three candidates I actually check on most weeks.
+Retatrutide is the one that matters most.
+Phase 3 TRIUMPH-4 data showed 28.7% average weight loss, higher than anything currently approved.
+If the trials read out cleanly, the FDA decision could land in 2027, and that would push the efficacy ceiling of this whole drug class up by several points.
+The mechanism, a triple agonist targeting GLP-1, GIP, and glucagon receptors simultaneously, is different enough from existing approvals that it may produce responses in patients who didn't do well on the current generation of GLP-1s.

 Amycretin is the other one I watch.
 It combines GLP-1 activity with amylin agonism, a pairing that produced Phase 1 numbers in the 22 percent range at high doses.
 Those were small trials and short, so the Phase 3 numbers may come in lower, but the early signal was strong enough that Novo accelerated it into Phase 3 trials.
 Estimated approval is 2028 or 2029.